 As a result, we have done the closest thing possible: placed PDCLib under Creative Commons Zero.
 This means that we have waived as many applicable rights as possible under law, and whenever the law has prevented us from waiving said rights, we grant you a license to use PDCLib, in whole or in part, as you choose, with no restrictions.

-Note that, at the present moment in time, feature requests which do not correpsond to the roadmap for the next version of PDCLib are unlikely to be accepted, though patches and submissions likely will as long as they align with the project goals.
+Note that at this point feature requests which do not correspond to the roadmap for the next version of PDCLib are unlikely to be accepted, though patches and submissions likely will as long as they align with project goals.

 PDCLib is aimed at